Reminders (TV series)

 They are joined by Saint Suppapong Udomkaewkanjana and Perth Tanapon Sukumpantanasan, who appear in Reminders as Son and Pin.
 Son and Pin are in a relationship and dealing with issues of jealousy, self-confidence and trust.
 While Plan Rathavit Kijwaraluk and Mean Phiravich Attachitsataporn appear as Wish and Two, a couple that is starting out in their relationship.

-Reminders is directed by New Siwaj Sawatmaneekul, and in this three-part omnibus, he explores the experiences of three young couples going through romance, relationship issues and forging friendship bonds while navigating the pressures of school.
+Reminders is directed by New Siwaj Sawatmaneekul, where he explores the experiences of three young couples going through romance, relationship issues and forging friendship bonds while navigating the pressures of school.
 The series is promoted in collaboration by Hive and 4nologue and it aired on Line TV on April 17, 2019 to Apr 20, 2019.

-Plot Summary
+Plot summary

 The series is set up in three parts following six characters: Pin, Son, Noh, Phun, Wish and Two.
 They are all in university.

 Part One

 Pin and Wish are in the university's soccer team, and after practice they head to the locker rooms where Pin worries that he needs to lose weight showing his insecurities.
 They are met by Son, who is Pin's boyfriend, and they decide to head out for lunch.
 Pin insists on driving Son's car, saying that he is Son's husband and should therefore help Son do everything.

 At the same time, Noh, who is now a music major, is in the university study hall tuning his guitar when a friend reminds him of an assignment.
 He runs out to complete it.
 On the way, Phun comes looking for him and Noh stops in surprise.
 Noh chooses to chat with Phun in the school courtyard and reveals that Phun has been too busy with schoolwork to meet him.
 Noh is convinced that Phun does not have time to care about anything else, as he is so busy.
 Phun assures him that he still cares for Noh, and misses him very much.
 Phun then asks Noh to eat a meal with him to make up for lost time.
 Noh agrees and they head out for lunch.

 Pin is distracted by Wish on their drive to lunch, and he is looking at a map on Wish's phone while driving.
 Son urges Pin to be careful, and focus, but not fast enough as Pin almost hits Phun and Noh who are crossing the road on their way to lunch.
 Phun and Noh fall on the tarmac, breaking Noh's guitar in the process.
 Pin stops the car and comes out of the car to apologize but Noh loses his temper at the near-accident.
 A scuffle ensues between Noh and Wish.
 Son and Phun try to calm them down, and Son gets injured.